apache/spark/docs/sql-ref-syntax-qry-select-groupby.md

 * **grouping_set**

-    A grouping set is specified by zero or more comma-separated expressions.
+    A grouping set is specified by zero or more comma-separated expressions in parentheses.
+When the grouping set has only one element, parentheses can be omitted.
+For example, `GROUPING SETS ((a), (b))` is the same as `GROUPING SETS (a, b)`.

     **Syntax:** `{ ( [ expression [ , ... ] ] ) | expression }`